 This rare type of inflammation leads to demyelination of nerves in the brain and spinal cord.
 Acute disseminated encephalomyelitis is more common among children than among adults.

-This disorder usually develops after a viral infection.
+Acute disseminated encephalomyelitis usually develops after a viral infection.
 Acute disseminated encephalomyelitis is thought to be a misguided immune reaction triggered by the virus.
-In the United States, this disorder usually results from some types of influenza, hepatitis A or B, or infection with enteroviruses, Epstein-Barr virus, or human immunodeficiency virus (HIV).
+In the United States, this disorder usually results from some types of influenza, hepatitis A, hepatitis B, or infection with enteroviruses, Epstein-Barr virus, or human immunodeficiency virus (HIV).
 Measles, chickenpox, and rubella used to be common causes before childhood vaccination became widespread.

 Typically, the inflammation develops 1 to 3 weeks after the viral illness begins.